stefonarch/LXQt-Wayland-files/README.md

 * `wf-info` : get window information for creating window rules (wayfire only)
 * `wofi` alternative launcher
 * `wcm` Wayfire configuration editor GUI (GTK). **Not** recommended if you also edit manually `wayfire.ini`.
+* `wf-dock` dock/taskbar
+* `wev` : xev for wayland

 ## Starting LXQt Session

 `startlxqt<compositor>` can be executed also directly in tty; enviroment variables are set here before starting the compositor.
 In wayland-ready display managers like SDDM you should see the new session type.
-Please note that this here is experimental and work in progress, meant for testing purposes.
+Please note that this here is experimental and work in progress.

 ### Working LXQt components:

 `lxqt-notificationd`, `lxqt-runner`, `lxqt-config`, `lxqt-polkit-agent`, `lxqt-powermanagement`, `PCmanFm-qt`,`LXimage-qt`, `lxqt-archiver`, `QTerminal`,`Qps` `lxqt-about` - all running natively.
+For `lxqt-panel` see [#lxqt-panel](https://github.com/stefonarch/LXQt-Wayland-files#lxqt-panel).

+### Using lxqt-session

+Using [this commit](https://github.com/lxqt/lxqt-session/pull/368) `lxqt-session` can be started in the autostart section of the compositors configuration.

+* Systray/Notification area (using waybar or lxqt-panel) should start first (`sleep 2 && lxqt-session`)
+* Module`lxqt-globalshortcuts`  loads but doesn't register anything
+* Some applications in autostart may not work under wayland and/or cause high cpu usage - see "autostart_scripts" folder for selective autostart.
+* Lock settings are not applied in wayland

 ## Wayfire (stacking)